ejw-data/ml-myopia/README.md

     *  pandas
     *  scikit-learn
     *  imb-learn
-    >  I am using a conda to manage my environment
+    >  I am using conda to manage my environment
     >To install imb-learn:  `conda install -c conda-forge imbalanced-learn`
 1. Clone the repo to your local machine
 1. Activate your environment in that directory